epiphenomena/htidp/README.md

 - Users have multiple client applications from which to CRUD their own records in their accounts on their hosts
 - The interaction between a user's clients and their hosts is out of scope

+The protocol is intended to be always backwards compatible -- existing endpoints may by extended by including additional data in responses, and new endpoints may be added.

+The protocol is also intended to support extension by clients and servers.

 Basic story:

 - Alice and Bob decide to share contact information